USDA says more than $200M will help meat processors expand

 People are also reading…

-The USDA's announcement Wednesday, combined with a trip to Omaha, Nebraska, where Vilsack plans to tour a beef processing plant, comes as President Joe Biden is highlighting his achievements to voters before the Nov.
+The USDA's announcement Wednesday, combined with a trip to Omaha, Nebraska, where Vilsack toured a beef processing plant, comes as President Joe Biden is highlighting his achievements to voters before the Nov.
 8 midterm elections.
 Several of the administration's recent announcements have targeted rural areas in states that generally support more Republicans than Democrats.

-Vilsack said the Greater Omaha Packing company will use its grant to expand beef processing capacity by 700 head per day and add 275 more jobs.
+Vilsack said the Greater Omaha Packing company will use its grant to expand beef processing capacity roughly 30% to handle 700 head per day and add 275 more jobs.
 The Omaha company is one of the biggest of the 21 grant recipients nationwide that will share $73 million.
+Greater Omaha will receive a $20 million grant to help pay for the planned $100 million expansion of its plant.

+Iowa farmer Dan Pedersen, who feeds about 12,000 head of cattle a year on his farm near Underwood that he sells to Greater Omaha, said the project is welcome because it will bring more competition to the area.

+"Any time you have more demand than supply, you're going to win," Pedersen said.

 The other $150 million of funding announced Wednesday will go to 12 loan programs that will help independent meat processors continue operating as they work to expand.
 And applications for additional grants and loans are being accepted now for another round of spending next year.